aswhitehouse/gh-pipeline-agents/INTEGRATION.md

 - Add a new secret named `OPENAI_API_KEY`
 - Paste your OpenAI API key

+### 2. Slack Webhook (Optional)
+To enable Slack notifications:
+- Go to your Slack workspace
+- Create a new app or use an existing one
+- Add the "Incoming Webhooks" feature
+- Create a webhook for your desired channel
+- Copy the webhook URL
+- Add it as a repository secret named `SLACK_WEBHOOK_URL`

 ### 2. Permissions
 The workflow needs these permissions:
 - `contents: read` - To access repository files